Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

+\SP{To further analyze if the above observations also hold for larger instances, we also plot the same information for instance class $u = 300$ with $m = 40$ vehicles in Figure~\ref{fig:pref-u300}. }

-In Table~\ref{tab:prefVar-car} we compare the cost of each variant with the \minflowcar.
-For each variant (prefVar0-prefVar6) we show the average cost of using conventional cars (car-type1), cost used for all other MOTs and in total for $u=300$ and $m=40$.
-We also have a second column for each variant, stated as ''comp.'', where we compare the cost to the base case calculated as variant / \minflowcar.
-We see that our base case is the most expensive regarding car usage.
-In prefVar2, where most of the users prefer all MOTs except cars, we only use 0.59 times the cost of cars compared to the \minflowcar.
-Conversely, regarding other MOTs, the simple \minflowcar\ is the cheapest variant, where prevVar0 uses 1.39 times more the cost on average.
+\SP{To analyze the changes in cost in further detail,} for each variant (prefVar0-prefVar6) we show in Table~\ref{tab:prefVar-car} the average cost of using conventional cars (\car), cost used for all other MOTs and in total for $u=300$ and a homogeneous fleet of $m=40$. \SP{Columns} ''comp.'' \SP{provide the cost ratio between the respective preference setting and the base setting calculated as} (cost of the variant / cost of \minflowcar).
+We observe that our base setting is the most expensive regarding car usage.
+In prefVar2, where most of the users prefer all MOTs except cars, we only use 0.59 times the cost of cars compared to the \minflowcar\ setting.
+Conversely, regarding other MOTs, the simple \minflowcar\ is the cheapest variant \SP{and} prevVar0 hast 1.39 times \SP{higher} cost on average.
 This comparably big difference in cost is mainly attributable to the more subtle differentiation of the preference settings.
 As in prefVar0 we also distinguish whether a person would, e.g., only take public transportation.
-In total we confirm the picture from above, that \minflowcar\ without any restriction, is the cheapest setting, however prefVar1 or prefVar3 only have 1.03 times the cost, which is negligible.
+In total we confirm the picture from above, that \minflowcar\ without any restriction, is the cheapest setting, however prefVar1 or prefVar3 only have 1.03 times the cost.
 Further results can be found in Table~\ref{tab:av-prefVar-car} in the Appendix.

-Figure~\ref{fig:prefVar-multcomm} shows the differences in cost of the different preference settings when solving \multcomm.
-Figure~\ref{fig:prefVar-multcomm}(a) gives the averages for $u=20$, Figure~\ref{fig:prefVar-multcomm}(b) for $u=150$ and Figure~\ref{fig:prefVar-multcomm}(c) represents $u=300$.
-The number of shared cars is always set to $m=40$.
-We again observe structural differences between the variants, however now also between the similar variants (prefVar1 and prefVar4, prefVar2 and prefVar5, prefVar4 and prefVar6).
-In Figure~\ref{fig:prefVar-multcomm}(a) the base case and prefVar0 are covered by electric cars (car-type2) and other MOTs only.
-The other variants employ a mix of conventional cars and electric cars.
-This is then also visible for \multcomm\ and prefVar0 in Figure~\ref{fig:prefVar-multcomm}(b)(c).